 Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers).
 Learn more.

-In this Shopify dropshipping guide, I’m going to explain how dropshipping on Shopify works, the best way to get started with it and the key pitfalls to avoid.
+In this simple guide to Shopify dropshipping, I’m going to explain how dropshipping on Shopify works, the best way to get started with it and the key pitfalls to avoid.

 But how does all this work when you’re using Shopify?